JTR254/coding_challenge_1/README.md

 # README File

-This is my first committed repo.
+This is Coding Challenge 1